mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 A series of detailed pictures of areas inside the body taken from different angles.
 The pictures are created by a computer linked to an x-ray machine.
 Also called computed tomography scan, computerized axial tomography scan, computerized tomography, and CT scan.

 **catheter**
-A thin, flexible tube used to deliver fluids into or withdraw fluids from the body.
+A thin, flexible tube used to deliver liquids into or withdraw liquids from the body.

 **central venous catheter**
-A thin, flexible tube that is inserted into a vein in the upper arm, thigh, or neck or below the collarbone.
+A thin, flexible tube that is inserted into a vein in the upper arm, thigh, neck, or below the collarbone.
 It is guided (threaded) into a large vein near the heart called the vena cava or into the right atrium of the heart.
-It is used to give fluids, blood transfusions, and chemotherapy and other drugs, and for taking blood samples.
+It is used for taking blood samples, and also to give liquids, blood transfusions, chemotherapy, and other drugs.
 It avoids the need for repeated needle sticks.

 **clot**
-To change from a liquid form into a solid or semi-solid; for example, when blood clots it changes from a liquid to a semi-solid, helping to stop bleeding.
+To change from a liquid form into a solid or semi-solid; for example, when blood clots, it changes from a liquid to a semi-solid, helping to stop bleeding.

 **dietitian**
 A health professional with special training in nutrition who can help with dietary choices.
 Also called a nutritionist.